Swedish Cinnamon Buns

 if the "pants" get too long you can always make a double twist

 After this you have the second piece of dough to work with.
-The buns should rice for about 40 minutes under a towel in a warm place, before putting them into the oven.
-Sometimes I put on the oven at this point, at about 480 ℉ (250℃).
+The buns should rise for about 40 minutes under a towel in a warm place, before putting them into the oven.
+Sometimes I put on the oven at this point, at about 480 ℉ (250℃) (425F-480F depending on your oven).
 After 40 minutes its time to prepare the buns for the oven.
 If you have pearl sugar (large pearls o sugar) take an egg and add a little bit of water.
 Coat the buns with the egg and pour pearl sugar over.
 If you want granulated sugar to coat the buns, just put the buns in as they are.
 To add granulated sugar to the buns, coat them with melted butter and dip them in granulated sugar when they are done in the oven.
 After that, eat and enjoy.